cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ##### Register

-Registering new `LightClient` is done simply by submitting it to the `register` function, as the chain automatically generates the `Identifier` for the `LightClient`.
+Registering a new `LightClient` is done simply by submitting it to the `register` function, as the chain automatically generates the `Identifier` for the `LightClient`.

 ```coffee